 So keep them coming.
 Add more value.
 Follow up.

-Other email best practices include automating wherever possible, using both triggered and transactional emails, tracking, testing, and tweaking over time, and looking to successful campaigns for inspiration.
+Other email best practices include automating wherever possible, using both triggered and transactional emails, tracking, testing, and tweaking over time, using a separate tool for internal email marketing, and looking to successful campaigns for inspiration.

 “Where we always start is: What’s the user’s itch?
 What’s their pain point that occurs frequently enough to build a habit around?” –Nir Eyal, Author of Hooked: How to Build Habit-Forming Products